okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

 1. [Consider rate limits](#rate-limit-considerations) when you build your integration.

-Build your integration with this guidance (use the samples and examples provided in the [Determine the OAuth 2.0 flow to use](#determine-the-oauth-20-flow-to-use) section).
+Build your integration with these guidances.

+> **Note:** You can see quickstarts and example links provided in the [Determine the OAuth 2.0 flow to use](#determine-the-oauth-2-0-flow-to-use) section for example OIDC implementations outside of the OIN.

-After you've build your integration, register it in your developer-edition org.
-Use the Application Integration Wizard (AIW) in the Admin Console to create your app integration instance.
+After you've build your integration, test your SSO integration with an Okta app integration instance.
 See [Create your integration in Okta](#create-your-integration-in-okta).
-Use the client credentials from this app integration instance to [test](#test-your-integration) your SSO flows.

-#### OIDC customer org credentials
+### OIDC customer org credentials

 Okta uses a [multi-tenant](/docs/concepts/multi-tenancy) local credential system for OIDC integrations.
 When your customer adds your integration in their Okta org, they obtain a unique set of OIDC credentials.
 Each instance of your app integration inside a customer org has a separate set of OIDC client credentials that are used to access your application.